 1. FAQs.
-Your SMEs likely interact regularly with your customers and prospects.
+Your subject matter experts likely interact regularly with your customers and prospects.
 The chances are good that many customers and prospects ask these SMEs the same or very similar questions.
 Ask your SMEs to write down these FAQs.
 Then do a quick interview where the SME answers the questions.
 The FAQs could turn into a written blog post or article or it could be a short video interview.
 If video was used, the longer video could be posted but shorter chunks with responses to each question could also be developed.
 These would work great for social media.

 If they don’t have time, offer to take their deck (and speaker notes) and write it up for them.
 They can quickly review the content and ensure it’s accurate before you post it online.

 3. Customers.
-If you refer back to #1, you’ll recall that the SMEs are in touch with customers.
+If you refer back to #1, you’ll recall that the subject matter experts are in touch with customers.
 Would those customers be willing to be interviewed for a case study on how your company’s products or services helped them solve a challenge they encountered?
 It’s much more powerful to have someone outside your company explain the value of your products or services than it is to have talking heads do so.

 Turning Knowledge Into Content

 With a little planning, you can help subject matter experts turn their experiences and knowledge into useful, sharable content.
-Often times, SMEs may know so much, they’re not sure where to begin to narrow their ideas down to specific topics.
+Often times, subject matter experts may know so much, they’re not sure where to begin to narrow their ideas down to specific topics.
 Providing just a little guidance may be all that’s needed to unleash a flood of new ideas.
 Making the process as less daunting as possible will help ensure that SMEs are happy to help when the beast needs another meal.

 Read next: 11 Subject Matter Expert Content Creation Tips